 The PCEP team accepted a re-baselined schedule from Stadler for the completion of the EMU order.
 Stadler's re-baselined schedule was converted into P6 format and has been incorporated into the IPS.
 Stadler notified the JPB in August 2022 that it was experiencing new supply chain issues which will delay the delivery of some trainsets currently in assembly.
 The JPB has requested that Stadler update its current schedule to reflect this most recent problem.
-The JPB is currently forecasting commencement of Revenue Service with its new EMUs in June 2024.
+The JPB is currently forecasting the commencement of the Revenue Service with its new EMUs in September 2024.